Enzyme

 The Enzyme.jl API revolves around the function autodiff.
 For some common operations, Enzyme additionally wraps autodiff in several convenience functions; e.g., gradient and jacobian.

 The tutorial below covers the basic usage of these functions.
-For a complete overview of Enzyme's functionality, see the API documentation.
+For a complete overview of Enzyme's functionality, see the API reference documentation.
 Also see Implementing pullbacks on how to implement back-propagation for functions with non-scalar results.

 julia> rosenbrock(x, y) = (1.0 - x)^2 + 100.0 * (y - x^2)^2